knpuniversity/oauth/knpu/authorization-code.rst

 the app.
 Later, we'll see what happens if you don't.

 When we click the authorization button, we're sent back to the ``redirect_uri`` on TopCluck!
 Nothing has really happened yet.
-TopCluck didn't set any cookies or anything else.
+COOP didn't set any cookies or anything else.
 But the URL *does* include a ``code`` query parameter.

 Exchanging the Authorization Code for an Access Token